Ellie (The Last of Us): Reception

 Critics praised Ashley Johnson's (left) performance as Ellie in the video games and Bella Ramsey's (right) in television series.
 Both received awards and nominations.

-Ellie's character received generally positive feedback.
+Ellie's character received positive feedback.
 Jason Killingsworth of Edge praised Ellie's complexity and commended Naughty Dog for not having made her "a subordinate ... precocious teen girl that Joel must babysit".
 Ashley Reed and Andy Hartup of GamesRadar named Ellie one of the "most inspirational female characters in games", writing that she is "one of the most modern, realistic characters ever designed".
 Eurogamers Ellie Gibson commended the character's strength and vulnerability, praising the game's subversion of the damsel in distress cliché.
 GamesRadar listed Ellie among the best characters of the video game generation, stating that her courage exceeds that of most male characters.
 IGNs Greg Miller compared Ellie to Elizabeth from BioShock Infinite (2013), and felt that the former was a "much more rounded out, full-fledged" character.
 Conversely, Game Informers Kimberley Wallace felt that the game focused too much on Joel, "hardly capitalizing on Ellie's importance", and Chris Suellentrop of The New York Times judged that Ellie is cast "in a secondary, more subordinate role".

 Critics praised the relationship between Ellie and Joel.
 Matt Helgeson of Game Informer wrote that the relationship was "poignant" and "well-drawn", Joystiqs Richard Mitchell found it "genuine" and emotional, and IGNs Colin Moriarty identified it as a highlight of the game.
 Eurogamers Oli Welsh felt the characters were developed with "real patience and skill".
 Philip Kollar of Polygon found the relationship was assisted by the game's optional conversations.
 Wallace of Game Informer named Joel and Ellie one of the "best gaming duos of 2013", appreciating their interest in protecting each other.
 Game Informers Kyle Hilliard compared Joel and Ellie's relationship to that of the Prince and Elika from Prince of Persia (2008), writing that both duos care deeply for one another, and praising the "emotional crescendo" in The Last of Us, which he judged had not been achieved in Prince of Persia.
 PlayStation Official Magazines David Meikleham named Joel and Ellie the best characters in a PlayStation 3 game.